transcend-io/terraform-provider-transcend/docs/resources/data_point.md

 Optional:

+- `access_request_visibility_enabled` (Boolean) When true, this subdatapoint should be revealed in a data access request.
+When false, this field should be redacted
 - `attributes` (Block List) The attribute values used to label this subdatapoint (see [below for nested schema](#nestedblock--properties--attributes))
 - `categories` (Block List) The category of personal data for this subdatapoint (see [below for nested schema](#nestedblock--properties--categories))
 - `description` (String) A description for the subdatapoint
+- `erasure_request_redaction_enabled` (Boolean) When true, this subdatapoint should be redacted during an erasure request.
+There normally is a choice of enabling hard deletion or redaction at the datapoint level, but if redaction is enabled, this column can be used to define which fields should be redacted.
 - `purposes` (Block List) The processing purposes for this subdatapoint (see [below for nested schema](#nestedblock--properties--purposes))

 <a id="nestedblock--properties--attributes"></a>